230206-UiPath-BNYM/YouTubeAutomationSuite/README.md

 - Add Videos to Playlists using Youtube's POST Playlist API to add a new playlist to Youtube's and YAS's database servers.
 - Remove Videos from Playlists using Youtube's DELETE Playlist API to delete a video in the AZURE SQL Database and Youtube database.
 - Like a Video using Youtube's POST Playlist API to like a selected video.
-- Subscribe to a Channel using Youtube's POST Channel API to subscribe to a certain Subscribe to a channel using their Channel ID.
 - Send Email to user whenever YAS updates playlists such as creating, deleting, renaming, description edits, etc using GMAIL access token.
 - Copy Videos from One Playlist to Another using GET, POST, AND REMOVE Youtube APIs to copy videos from one playlist to another while deleting a playlist.